 2012: Why Look Back?
 Citizens' Attitudes towards the Communist Regime in Belarus, Russia, and Ukraine (with Sergiu Gherghina).
 Problems of Post-Communism, vol. 59, no. 1, pp. 55–65.

 2017: Transitional Justice and the Revision of History Textbooks: The 1932–33 Famine in Ukraine.
 Transitional Justice and the Former Soviet Union: Reviewing the Past and Looking Toward the Future, ed. by C. M. Horne and L. Stan.
 Cambridge: Cambridge UP. (forthcoming.)

 2017: Cutting the Umbilical Cord: A Narrative of the National Past and Future in Ukrainian De-Communization Policy.
-Law and Memory: Addressing Historical Injustice by Law, ed. by U. Belavusau and A. Gliszczyńska-Grabias.
-Cambridge: Cambridge UP. (forthcoming.)
+Law and Memory.
+Towards Legal Governance of History, ed. by U. Belavusau and A. Gliszczyńska-Grabias.
+Cambridge: Cambridge UP, pp. 310−328.

 2017: The Language of Party Programs and Billboards: An Example of the 2014 Parliamentary Election Campaign in Ukraine.
-Routledge Handbook of Language and Politics, ed. by R. Wodak and B. Forchtner.
-Abingdon: Routledge. (forthcoming.)
+The Routledge Handbook of Language and Politics, ed. by R. Wodak and B. Forchtner.
+Abingdon: Routledge, pp. 440–453.

 2012: Citizens' Perceptions of the Political Regime in Post-Soviet Belarus (with Sergiu Gherghina).
 Belarus and its Neighbors: Historical Perceptions and Political Constructs, ed. by A. Łahvinec and T. Čulickaya.
 Warsaw: Łazarski University, pp. 215–223.